 But suppose the seatbelt mechanism fails and the person is thrown from the ride.
 Suppose he sustains catastrophic injuries.
 The ride’s owner and operator may be liable if they failed to maintain and inspect the roller coaster to prevent accidents.

-Therefore, the assumption of risk is not a complete bar to damages in all personal injury cases.
+Therefore, the assumption of risk definition is not a complete bar to damages in all personal injury cases.

 Types of Assumption of Risk in New York Personal Injury Cases

 Generally, there are three types of assumption of risk: primary, express, and implied.
 Primary assumption of risk is often used in organized sports or recreational activities.
 It is generally presumed that an experienced participant understands and assumes the risk of participating in the sport or activity.

 Express assumption of the risk typically involves a contract or agreement between the parties that contains an assumption clause.
 The person participating in the activity signs a waiver and agreement stating they understand the risks and agree to participate regardless of those risks.
 The agreements often contain language relieving the owner or operator from any and all liability for damages.

 Express assumption of risk agreements may or may not be valid in New York.
 For example, if the facility charges a fee for the activity, express assumption of risk may not be a valid defense for the owner or operator.